+What is your investment strategy in the current market conditions?
+Do you think this is a ‘sell on rallies’ market?
 We are currently defensively positioned, with our portfolios overweight on consumer discretionary, consumer staples and pharmaceutical sectors.
 We are underweight on financials, materials and industrials sector.

 While market valuations are attractive compared to historical averages, issues that continue to impact markets are very many.
 On the domestic side the issues are high fiscal deficit, policy paralysis, high inflation, slowdown in growth, high current account deficit, depreciation rupee.
 On the global side, the issues in Europe are already well publicised.

 Given the multitude of issues, with no clear sight of resolution, the probability of a significant rally in markets seems low.
 Albeit, these levels are attractive for investors with a long-term perspective.

 How have you churned your portfolio in the last three months?
 What is the strategy for the next couple of quarters?
 No, our portfolio positioning has not significantly changed over the past three months, though we have reduced our cash levels to some extent.
 We would continue to watch the factors mentioned above and look to change portfolio beta, depending on the outlook and progress of these factors.

 How do you view the proposal to open the aviation and retailing sectors for foreign direct investment (FDI)?
 The opening up of FDI in retail sector is one key area which signifies a positive change in terms of policy actions which surely is being looked at positively by investors, both local and global.